datastax/gatling-dse-plugin/README.md

 ### Requirements

 - Java 1.8
-- Gradle 4.1+
+- SBT
 - Gatling 2.3.0+

 ### Steps

-Run `./gradlew build`.
-The plugin jar will be in the `build/libs/` directory.
+To build the plugin, run `sbt assembly`.
+The plugin jar will be in the `target/scala-2.12/` directory.

+During development, start an SBT shell by just running `sbt` and keep it open.
+Then, run `compile` to compile the sources and `test` to execute all unit tests.

+Before checking in any new file, make sure the licence headers have been added by running `headerCheck` in the SBT shell.
+To add them automatically in all newly created file, run `headerCreate` in the SBT shell.

 ## Installation